Update: Andrew Lauren Productions will finance the film, which begins shooting this spring.

 As it were, Wild Bunch’s Vincent Maraval told Screen Daily, somewhat counter to earlier reports, that the picture — which is set to star Robert Pattinson, Patricia Arquette, and Mia Goth — concerns “a group of convicts duped into joining a difficult space mission in the belief they will be freed if they are successful.”
 But this will not happen; what’s instead planned is for the inmates to “procreate and raise a child in space as part of a larger experiment.”
-And because High Life is a Claire Denis picture, the situation gets bleaker: a convict, Monte, and his daughter, Willow — conceived against his will, via artificial insemination, and who he nevertheless like no one in his life — are living “in complete isolation on the empty spacecraft as it heads towards its final destination, a black hole.”
+And because High Life is a Claire Denis picture, the situation gets bleaker: a convict, Monte, and his daughter, Willow — conceived against his will, via artificial insemination, and who he nevertheless loves like no one else — are living “in complete isolation on the empty spacecraft as it heads towards its final destination, a black hole.”

 Deep space.
 Beyond our solar system.
 Monte and his infant daughter Willow live together aboard a spacecraft, in complete isolation.
 A solitary man, whose strict self-discipline is a protection against desire – his own and that of others – Monte fathered the girl against his will.
 His sperm was used to inseminate Boyse, the young woman who gave birth to her.
 They were members of a crew of prisoners: space convicts, death row inmates.
 Guinea pigs sent on a mission to the black hole closest to Earth.
 Now only Monte and Willow remain.
 And Monte is changed.
 Through his daughter, for the first time, he experiences the birth of an all-powerful love.
 Willow grows, becoming a young girl, then a young woman.
 Together, alone, father and daughter approach their destination – the black hole in which all time and space cease to exist.